Personal Affirmation Practices

 Rumor/Social Media Post Litmus Test

-Students can either write this in their notebooks, or it can even be incorporated as an addendum into a Code of Mindfulness.
+Students can either write this in their notebooks, or it can even be incorporated as an addendum into a Code of Kindness.
 This is also adaptable for parents, as a tool to help them avoid creating drama on social media.

 Am I 100% certain what I am about to share is the truth?
 What are the facts?
 Am I positive none of it is untrue?
 Why or why not?
 Is what I am about to share compassionate?
 Why or why not?
 Is it what I am about to share necessary?
 Why or why not?
 What is my exact purpose for sharing it?
 Am I proud or ashamed of my last answer?
 (If you circled ashamed, your share has failed the litmus test).